Nithronverse/NithronOS/docs/admin/first-boot.md

 4) Finish: You can now sign in at `/login`.

 After the first admin is created, `/api/setup/*` endpoints return `410 Gone`.

+Regenerate OTP:
+- Delete `/var/lib/nos/state/firstboot.json` and restart `nosd`.
+A new OTP will be generated, saved atomically, and printed again on startup.

 ## Data paths
 - Users: `/etc/nos/users.json`